 Simpson plans to use this summer’s research experience to help narrow down potential career goals.
 Other students are using the experience to learn how they might be able to expand their future professions.

-Ravin Fisher of Hampton University and Joseph Teamer of Virginia Tech are part of the Virginia Tech Carilion School of Medicine – Early Identification Program.
+Ravin Fisher of Hampton University and Joseph Teamer of Virginia State University are part of the Virginia Tech Carilion School of Medicine – Early Identification Program.
 Upon the successful completion of their undergraduate degrees, they are guaranteed entry to VTCSOM.
 Right now, they’re gaining research experience and learning how basic science discoveries translate into patient diagnostics and treatments.

 “I joined the program because I felt as though both the VTCRI and the VTCSOM could help me grow as an individual,” said Fisher, a Ramseur, North Carolina native who plans to become a medical doctor who also participates in biomedical research.
 She’s training under Smyth this summer.
 “The program also allows me to not only learn information with a clear understanding, but it also allows me to see I might be able to apply it to my training and future career.”